 Morning coffee and pastries at Roscioli Caffè Pasticceria in Rome

-My coffee gelato has a silky-smooth texture, and the rich, aromatic flavor of freshly brewed coffee.
-A bowlful of this creamy treat is bound to please all coffee lovers, but I find that perhaps even people who don’t drink coffee also love this gelato: it has a truly comforting flavor that pleases everyone, even kids!
+My coffee gelato has a silky-smooth texture and the rich, aromatic flavor of freshly brewed coffee.
+The secret is to steep lightly crushed coffee beans directly in the gelato base, which gives the finished gelato a deep, rounded coffee flavor without coffee grit or bitterness.
+A bowlful of this creamy treat is bound to please coffee lovers, but I find that even people who don’t drink coffee often love this gelato: it has a truly comforting flavor that pleases everyone, even kids!

 If you don’t or can’t have caffeine, no worries: you can make this coffee gelato with your favorite decaffeinated beans instead.

-Just as freshly brewed coffee is more aromatic when it’s made with freshly ground beans, coffee gelato is exponentially better when you make it with freshly ground beans—or should I say, freshly smashed beans.
-This coffee bean gelato is made with lightly crushed coffee beans, which slowly infuse the gelato custard overnight.
-The aroma this technique produces is richer and fuller and the flavor is smoother.
+Just as freshly brewed coffee is more aromatic when made with freshly ground beans, coffee gelato is exponentially better when you make it with freshly ground beans—or should I say, freshly smashed beans.
+This coffee bean gelato is made with lightly crushed coffee beans, which slowly infuse the gelato base overnight.
+The aroma produced by this technique is richer and fuller, and the flavor is smoother.
 Not to mention the texture, which doesn’t contain any coffee grit.

-Just as with any recipe in which one ingredient is central to the flavor of the dish, using the best and freshest coffee beans is key to producing the coffee gelato with the best, smoothest flavor.
-Coffee beans that are sold in grocery stores or national chain coffeeshops were roasted weeks ago, if not months.
+Just as with any recipe in which one ingredient is central to the dessert’s flavor, using the best and freshest coffee beans is key to producing coffee gelato with the smoothest, most flavorful result.
+Coffee beans sold in grocery stores or national chain coffee shops are often roasted weeks ago, if not months ago.

-Freshly roasted beans means beans that were roasted days ago, not months.
-If you know a coffeeshop that roasts its own beans in your neighborhood, let this coffee gelato be your excuse to pay them a visit.
-Ask them when their coffee beans were roasted: if they’re proud of their product, they won’t be shy about giving you an answer.
-If the coffeeshop has shelves of their products you can pick yourself, look closely at the bags: they should show a “roasted on” date.
-Use the coffee beans that were roasted the most recently.
+Freshly roasted beans mean beans that were roasted days ago, not months.
+If you know a coffee shop that roasts its own beans in your neighborhood, let this coffee gelato be your excuse to pay them a visit.
+Ask when their coffee beans were roasted: if they’re proud of their product, they won’t be shy about giving you an answer.
+If the coffee shop has shelves of products you can pick yourself, look closely at the bags: they should show a “roasted on” date.
+Use the coffee beans that were roasted most recently.

 These days, coffee is offered in such a wide range of flavors.
 I’m not talking about added flavors, but terroir flavors.
 Coffee beans that were grown in Costa Rica taste vastly different from those harvested in Ethiopia.